Why Do We Have Feelings of Awe and Find Things Amazing?

 I imagine that's why we humans have so much advancement in technology.
 The feeling of being awestruck does not seem to be a necessary trait in other animals.
 They simply survive on natural instincts.

 Many great scientists have felt the ecstatic feeling of awe.
-This may have been the driving force that kept them active with their research despite numerous attempts to achieve success with something they were working on, or thinking about, for years.
+That may have been the driving force that kept them active with their research despite numerous attempts to achieve success with something they were working on, or thinking about, for years.

 Sir Isaac Newton (who lived from 1642 to 1727) was awestruck when he discovered the power of mathematical physics.